Kobi Kambon: Mental health of African Americans

-In much of his work, Kobi Kambon evaluates African American mental health issues in terms of an Africentric approach to African (Black) psychology.
-In his article African Self Consciousness and the Mental Health of African Americans he touches on the prevalence of mental health disorders in African American populations, and suggests that Western oppressive forces are extremely potent in their effects on African American psychology.
+In much of his work, Kobi Kambon evaluated African American mental health issues in terms of an Africentric approach to African (Black) psychology.
+In his article African Self Consciousness and the Mental Health of African Americans he touched on the prevalence of mental health disorders in African American populations, and suggested that Western oppressive forces are extremely potent in their effects on African American psychology.

 Legacy

-Kobi Kambon has had a tremendous influence on the field of African (Black) psychology, contributing much to conversations about how a Black psychology should be defined and studied in relation to White psychology and culture.
+Kobi Kambon influenced the field of African (Black) psychology, contributing to conversations about how a Black psychology should be defined and studied in relation to White psychology and culture.
 Straying from what Jackson (1979) terms the reactive and inventive approaches to a study of Black people, Kambon chose to focus solely on the psychology of African Americans as something uniquely African, and therefore functionally independent from White Psychology.
 This framework empowers people of African descent to seek out and embrace African cultural histories and worldviews, which fundamentally oppose European worldviews and their associated psychologies, according to Kambon.

-Kambon's position on these issues is quite profound, in that it completely challenges the theoretical underpinnings of Western psychology, and calls into question its ability to say anything meaningful or useful about African (Black) psychology.
+Kambon's position on these issues was profound, in that it completely challenges the theoretical underpinnings of Western psychology, and calls into question its ability to say anything meaningful or useful about African (Black) psychology.
 An appreciation of Kambon's arguments therefore points to a research approach that is entirely different from that taken up by Western Psychologists.
 Kambon has centered his research on this approach, and Black psychologists around the country have certainly been influenced by his Africentric model as well.